riadhassan/academic/_posts/2023-06-08-different-type-of-data-analysis.md

 **Structured Data:** The data which follow a structured manner considered as structured data. like, tabular data (csv, xml, Json etc)

-**Structured Data:** The data which do not follow any structured manner considered as unstructured data. like, texts in a book.
+**Unstructured Data:** The data which do not follow any structured manner considered as unstructured data. like, texts in a book.

 Data Organization: